sylvainSUPINTERNET/dSpray/README.md

 https://dev.to/hideckies/ethers-js-cheat-sheet-1h5j

-npm run generateContractsArtifacts ( generate abi etc for smart contract ) npm run start ( start GUI ofc)
+npm run generateContractsArtifacts ( generate abi etc for smart contract ) // configuration overrided in hardhat to create artifact into src and be accessible from react npm run start ( start GUI ofc)